chaos-mesh/website/versioned_docs/version-2.8.4/simulate-network-chaos-on-kubernetes.md

 ### corrupt

-Setting `action` to `corrupt` means simulating package corruption fault.
+Setting `action` to `corrupt` means simulating packet corruption fault.
 You can also configure the following parameters.

 | Parameter | Type | Description | Default value | Required | Example |
 | --- | --- | --- | --- | --- | --- |